Our Commitment to You

 Making Solar Work for Central Wisconsin

 The positive environmental impacts this project will provide the region are clear: solar energy systems do not produce air pollution or greenhouse gas emissions.
-Portage County can play a meaningful role in reducing the reliance on more harmful sources of electricity.
+Portage County will play a meaningful role in reducing the reliance on more harmful sources of electricity.

-The solar panels are safe for the land and proven to work year round in various weather conditions – which is important in a place like Wisconsin!
+The solar panels are safe for the land and proven to work year-round in various weather conditions – which is important in a place like Wisconsin!
 Solar panels continue to function properly in the colder weather as the PV technology in panels leverages the cold to generate power.
 The sloped panels are positioned toward the sun, and the snow can actually increase the amount of sunlight absorbed by the panels.
-When the useful life of the Project is over, the panels and all above ground equipment will be removed so that the land can be returned to its original use, including farming.
+When the useful life of the project is over, the panels and all above ground equipment will be removed so that the land can be returned to its original use, including farming.